NurjahanJ/story_ai/README.md

 1. The user enters a story prompt and optionally selects a genre
 2. The app sends the prompt to OpenAI's GPT API to generate a story as a single continuous narrative
+3. The app then sends a derived prompt to DALL-E to generate an illustration for the story
-3. The complete story is displayed in a clean, readable interface
+4. The complete story with illustration is displayed in a clean, readable interface

 ## API Integration

-This app uses OpenAI's GPT API for generating story text based on prompts.
+This app uses OpenAI's APIs for content generation:
+- **GPT-4**: For generating story text based on prompts
+- **DALL-E 2**: For generating illustrations based on the story content

-API calls are handled asynchronously with proper error handling to ensure a smooth user experience.
+API calls are handled asynchronously with proper error handling and logging to ensure a smooth user experience.

 ## Dependencies